FITLab-Swansea/reconstructibles/hardware-tests/capacitive-sensing/README.md

 This documents outlines the procedure for building a capacitive sensor using tin foil.
 The sensor can be adjusted to detect direct touch contact or proximity.
-We then describe what we learned from testing the sensor.
+At the end of the document, we describe what we learned from testing the sensor.

 ## Materials Needed